Grindegreen/report/README.md

 # report
 Practice Report for PTHS

-Report in pdf is located in folder Perort/build.
+Report is located in folder Report

 Script and data is located in folder Scripts.